 (including base salaries, incentives and employee benefits) is discussed.
 At the end of this course, you should understand the basics of compensation planning and how your organization

-can better use its resources to attract and retain talent.
+can better use its finite resources to attract and retain talent.

-Before establishing or adjusting a wage structure, Human Resources Management must consider your organization's internal and external labor market.
-Doing so will allow them to make decisions about average job salaries that take into account: labor costs, employee productivity, employee retention, salary comparisons to competitors, cost-of-living comparisons, labor unions, and more.
-This pay-theory course reviews all the internal and external factors you must allow for when making wage determinations.
+Before establishing or adjusting a salary structure, Human Resources Management must consider your organization's internal and external labor market in order to make informed decisions about average job salaries that take into account: labor costs, employee productivity, employee retention, salary comparisons to competitors, cost-of-living comparisons, labor unions, and more.
+This pay-theory course reviews all the internal and external factors you must evaluate when making wage determinations.

-This course focuses on the development of a single competitive salary structure for a single labor market, with the goal of allowing a company to achieve competitive salary levels with a comparison competitive group of companies.
-It shows you how to create this structure using all jobs within the organization or only benchmark jobs.
-Then it explains how to audit and maintain this structure over time.
+This course focuses on the development of a single competitive salary structure for a single market, with the goal of allowing a company to achieve salary levels that at least match the average for the comparison group of companies based on product or service markets, or talent labor markets.
+You will learn how to create this structure by evaluating every job in the organization or, alternatively, only the benchmark jobs for which competitive market data is available.
+Then you will learn how to audit and maintain this structure over time.

 This course takes you through the process of establishing a salary structure for branch offices.
 You’ll learn how to determine whether your organization can apply its headquarters' structure directly to the branch office, adjust the headquarters' structure, or develop a new structure entirely.
 Geographic salary and cost-of-living levels are discussed since they apply to the salary-structure decision.
 Then branch-office structures for major U.S. cities and suburbs are analyzed.
 Canadian and international structures are also covered.

 While market-based pay systems continue to replace internally focused pay systems, job evaluation remains an important tool in the field of compensation.
-This course reviews the history of job evaluation and how it still holds great importance in the fight against pay discrimination.
-We will guide you through the steps of job evaluation, where jobs are classified based on their duties and importance.
-Upon completion of this course, you will be ready to implement and use a job evaluation program in your own organization.
+This course reviews the history of job evaluation and how it still holds great importance in establishing a fair, equitable and legal compensation plan.
+We will guide you through the steps of job evaluation, where the hierarchy of jobs is established based on their internal equity and external market competitiveness while factoring in important legal considerations.
+Upon completion of this course, you will be ready to implement and use a job...More

 This course teaches the mathematical skills you need to administer your organization’s wage structure and salary increases.
-We begin with a discussion of how to analyze salary survey data, using averages, medians, modes and maturity curves.
-Next we show you how to set up a wage structure for your company, using guide charts, compa-ratios, grades and ranges.
+We begin with a discussion of how to analyze salary survey data using averages, medians, modes and maturity curves.
+Next we show you how to set up a wage structure for your company, using salary increase matrices, compa-ratios, grades and ranges.
 After this, we discuss how percentages can be used to analyze geographic differentials and salary increases.

-This course teaches you how to select and administer variable pay plans for your organization.
+This course teaches you important concepts about variable pay plans and how they can be applied to your organization.
 It describes the importance of variable pay and the organizations that are best suited for these types of plans.
 It then covers the different types of variable pay plans available and the factors that must be considered in plan design.
 Finally, this course reviews the administration of incentive plans and how to avoid common problems.